-- Erosion and sedimentation control measures would be implemented by the Applicant in accordance with the requirements of NYSDEC SPDES General Permit No. GP-0-20-001 for Stormwater Discharges from Construction Activity, and Chapter 168, Stormwater Management and Erosion and Sediment Control, of the Town of Ossining Town Code. - The Applicant would provide a final SWPPP during the Site Plan review process. - Construction activities would be restricted to permissible hours of the day and days of the week as prescribed by Chapter 130, Noise, of the Town Code. - If blasting is required, it would be conducted in accordance with applicable local, state, and federal regulations, including Town Code Section 89, Explosives, and the Town of Ossining regulations on blasting (Town Code §123). - A site-specific rock removal and blasting plan would be provided to the Town during the Site Plan review process.
-This plan would include schedules for blasting (day, hour, night, and duration); safety protocols associated with blasting activities and the handling and transport of blasting materials; and measures to reduce noise-related impacts. - Clearing and rough grading of the Project Site would be conducted in accordance with the approved Site Plan and under the supervision of the Town Building Department. - Identify areas to remain undisturbed on-site to prevent inadvertent encroachment including the wetland and wetland buffer areas and install tree protection. - Provide a stabilized construction entrance and install "rumble strips" to reduce the possibility of tracking soil and pebbles onto the public streets. - Utilize dust control techniques such as soil wetting and/or application of calcium chloride to stabilize soil along the driveway and in work areas as needed and keep on-site construction vehicle speeds at or below ten mph to minimize dust generation. - Cover or stabilize soil stockpiles that would remain for more than a few days to prevent erosion, sedimentation, and airborne dust.
+- Erosion and sedimentation control measures would be implemented by the Applicant in accordance with the requirements of NYSDEC SPDES General Permit No. GP-0-20-001 for Stormwater Discharges from Construction Activity, and Chapter 168, Stormwater Management and Erosion and Sediment Control, of the Town of Ossining Town Code. - The Applicant would provide a final SWPPP during the Site Plan review process. - Construction activities would be restricted to permissible hours of the day and days of the week as prescribed by Chapter 130, Noise, of the Town Code.

-- Reseed and landscape areas that are disturbed or begin construction as soon as possible after clearing and ground disturbance to stabilize exposed soils and reduce the time that soil is loose and bare. - A Landscape Plan would be implemented after construction of the Proposed Project to return disturbed areas to their previous condition or an improved state. - No idling of vehicles when not in use. - Identify suitable places on-site for vehicle and heavy equipment parking and prohibit the parking of trucks or prolonged idling on public streets or within the shoulder area of public streets. - Construction trucks are required to only access the site via Croton Dam Road from Route 9A.
+- If blasting is required, it would be conducted in accordance with applicable local, state, and federal regulations, including Town Code Section 89, Explosives, and the Town of Ossining regulations on blasting (Town Code §123). - A site-specific rock removal and blasting plan would be provided to the Town during the Site Plan review process.
+This plan would include schedules for blasting (day, hour, night, and duration); safety protocols associated with blasting activities and the handling and transport of blasting materials; and measures to reduce noise-related impacts. - Clearing and rough grading of the Project Site would be conducted in accordance with the approved Site Plan and under the supervision of the Town Building Department. - Identify areas to remain undisturbed to prevent inadvertent encroachment including the wetland and wetland buffer areas and install tree protection.
+Requirements to protect areas proposed to remain undisturbed and to protect trees proposed to be preserved will be determined during Site Plan review. - Provide a stabilized construction entrance and install "rumble strips" to reduce the possibility of tracking soil and pebbles onto the public streets. - Utilize dust control techniques such as soil wetting and/or application of calcium chloride to stabilize soil along the driveway and in work areas as needed and keep on-site construction vehicle speeds at or below ten mph to minimize dust generation. - Cover or stabilize soil stockpiles that would remain for more than a few days to prevent erosion, sedimentation, and airborne dust. - Reseed and landscape areas that are disturbed or begin construction as soon as possible after clearing and ground disturbance to stabilize exposed soils and reduce the time that soil is loose and bare. - A Landscape Plan would be implemented after construction of the Proposed Project to return disturbed areas to their previous condition or an improved state. - No idling of vehicles when not in use. - Identify suitable places on-site for vehicle and heavy equipment parking and prohibit the parking of trucks or prolonged idling on public streets or within the shoulder area of public streets. - Construction trucks are required to only access the site via Croton Dam Road from Route 9A.